 Organizational Communication – The Organizational Communication major focuses specifically on communication in an organizational setting.
 This is an intentional hybrid major of communication and business.
 Communication is the primary focus as organizational theory, management, and leadership are taught and explored by viewing these ideas as communication phenomena.

-Media Communication – The Media Communication Major has four areas of concentration.
-All aspects of the media field are present in the four concentrations including, performance, production (TV & Film), film studies, and multimedia.
+Media Communication – The Media Communication major has four areas of concentration.
+All aspects of the media field are present in the four concentrations including, screen performance, production (TV & Film), film studies, and multimedia.
 The media major focuses not only on producing the media but also being a responsible consumer of the media.